TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Suggestion

 {:.mb-5 .text-xl}
-Without doing an entire redesign of the menu, one solution could be to keep the names of menu items always visible.
+Without doing an entire menu redesign, a solution could be to keep the names of menu items always visible.

 {:.text-4xl .md:text-5xl .lg:text-6xl .mb-5 .dark:text-white}
 ## #7 Flexibility & Efficiency of Use